Algorithmic Shadow Spectroscopy: Abstract

 \section{Abstract}

-We present shadow spectroscopy as a simulator-agnostic quantum algorithm for estimating energy gaps using an extremely low number of circuit repetitions (shots) and no extra resources (ancilla qubits) beyond performing time evolution and measurements.
-The approach builds on the fundamental feature that every observable property of a quantum system must evolve according to the same harmonic components: We post-process classical shadows of time-evolved quantum states to extract a large number of time-periodic signals $N_o\propto 10^8$, whose frequencies directly reveal Hamiltonian energy differences with Heisenberg-limited precision.
-We provide strong analytical guarantees that (a) quantum resources scale as $O(\log N_o)$, while the classical computational complexity is linear $O(\nobs)$, (b) the signal-to-noise ratio increases with the number of analysed signals as $\propto \sqrt{\nobs}$, and (c) peak frequencies are immune to reasonable levels of noise.
-Moreover, applying shadow spectroscopy numerically to probe model systems and the excited state conical intersection of molecular CH$_2$ verifies that the approach is intuitively easy to use in practice, very robust against gate noise, amiable to a new type of algorithmic-error mitigation technique, and uses orders of magnitude fewer number of shots than typical near-term quantum algorithms -- as low as 10 shots per timestep is sufficient.
+We present shadow spectroscopy as a simulator-agnostic quantum algorithm for estimating energy gaps using very few circuit repetitions (shots) and no extra resources (ancilla qubits) beyond performing time evolution and measurements.
+The approach builds on the fundamental feature that every observable property of a quantum system must evolve according to the same harmonic components: we can reveal them by post-processing classical shadows of time-evolved quantum states to extract a large number of time-periodic signals $N_o\propto 10^8$, whose frequencies correspond to Hamiltonian energy differences with Heisenberg-limited precision.
+We provide strong analytical guarantees that (a) quantum resources scale as $O(\log N_o)$, while the classical computational complexity is linear $O(\nobs)$, (b) the signal-to-noise ratio increases with the number of processed signals as $\propto \sqrt{\nobs}$, and (c) spectral peak positions are immune to reasonable levels of noise.
+We demonstrate our approach on model spin systems and the excited state conical intersection of molecular CH$_2$ and verify that our method is indeed intuitively easy to use in practice, robust against gate noise, amiable to a new type of algorithmic-error mitigation technique, and uses orders of magnitude fewer number of shots than typical near-term quantum algorithms -- as low as 10 shots per timestep is sufficient.
+Finally, we measured a high-quality, experimental shadow spectrum of a spin chain on readily-available IBM quantum computers, achieving the same precision as in noise-free simulations without using any advanced error mitigation, and verified scalability in tensor-network simulations of up to 100-qubit systems.